aws-samples/serverless-samples/apigw-ai-agents/tools/README.md

-# API Agent Tools
+# Agent Tools

-Collection of API-related tools for inspection, validation, and management deployed as a single AWS SAM application.
+Collection of the tools for AWS resources inspection, validation, and management deployed as a single AWS SAM application.

 ## Tools Included